 - Connect: Communicate on a regular basis with other MWA human members in person or by online conversations/blog comments.

 - Donate: Regular donation in any amount is encouraged.

-At this point, there is no “below” for signing up.
 Please email me if you want to become a member.

 And here are lots more words, until more editing happens.

 Sign up by emailing Shodo, read its offerings, and use them as you can.